venetak/TextToCypressTest/README.md

 # Motivation

 Writing simple Cypress tests can be time consuming if you have to cover multiple similar situations.
-Automating the creation of simple tests can help reduce the time and energy needed to create multiple tests.
+Automating the implementation of simple tests can help reduce the time and energy needed to create multiple tests.

 # How it Works

 Usually the test developer plans the test cases in advance, before actually implementing them.
-Describing the test using natural language is easier and more intuitive that having to write a library compatible code.
+Describing the test using natural language is easier and more intuitive than having to write a library-compatible code.
 The generator reads test plan written in English, parses the sentences and transpiles them to Cypress commands.

 Simply write: